 - Following meiosis one or more non-motile eggs or oospheres develop within each oogonium and haploid nuclei also produces within the antheridium.

-- Developing antheridia are attracted to oogonia by hormones and give rise to fertilization tube.
+- Hormones attract developing antheridia to oogonia and give rise to fertilization tube.

 - A haploid nucleus of antheridium is introduced into the oosphere via the fertilization tube and fuses with the nucleus of the oosphere.